meganz/mpenc_doc/source/protocol.rst

 actually fully-acked.
 We also include a formal session "shutdown" process.

-For a more detailed exploration, including resend algorithms, timing concepts, different ack semantics, why we must have end-to-end authenticated reliability, and the distinction between consistency and consensus, see [msg-2c0]_.
+For a more detailed exploration, including resend algorithms, timing concepts, different ack semantics, why we must have end-to-end authenticated reliability instead of "just using TCP", the distinction between consistency and consensus, and more, see [msg-2c0]_.

 .. _TCP: https://en.wikipedia.org/wiki/Transmission_Control_Protocol